 Endovenous Laser Therapy

-Endovenous Laser Therapy (EVLT) is a minimally invasive treatment alternative to surgical vein stripping.
-It's performed by Jefferson Health's interventional radiologists to help reduce the pain and severity of varicose veins.
+Endovenous Laser Therapy (EVLT) is a minimally invasive technique to treat varicose veins.
+It is performed at the Jefferson Vein Treatment Practice by Jefferson Health's Interventional Radiologists to close the abnormal vein leading to painful or visible varicose veins.
+Elimination of these veins helps reduce the pain and severity of varicose veins.

 What Does EVLT Involve?

-During EVLT, your doctor will insert a small laser fiber through a needle into the damaged vein.
-The laser will deliver heat to the vein, which causes the vein to collapse and shut down.
-This closure allows blood to travel to other veins.
+During the EVLT procedure, your doctor will sterilize your leg and insert a small catheter and laser fiber into the vein that needs to be treated using ultrasound guidance.
+When the laser is turned on, it will deliver heat to the vein, which causes the vein to be permanently closed.
+After closing this vein, blood is re-routed to other normal veins.

 Make an Appointment

 To schedule an appointment, please call 1-800-JEFF-NOW (1-800-533-3669) or